-Then I remembered Tony Abeyta talking about Raymond Johnson (1891-1982) from a recent “Essential West” interview with the artist I conducted.
-Abeyta mentioned how Johnson was a leading member of Transcendentalist Painting Group formed in Albuquerque in 1938.
+Then I remembered Tony Abeyta talking about Raymond Jonson (1891-1982) from a recent “Essential West” interview with the artist I conducted.
+Abeyta mentioned how Jonson was a leading member of Transcendentalist Painting Group formed in Albuquerque in 1938.

 “Through new concepts of space, color, light, and design, the group sought to carry painting beyond the appearance of the physical world to imaginative realms that were idealistic and spiritual,” according to the Denver Art Museum.

-Abeyta was quick to acknowledge the influence Johnson had on his father, Narciso.
+Abeyta was quick to acknowledge the influence Jonson had on his father, Narciso.
 That story is being shared in an exhibition at the Wheelwright Museum of the American Indian in Santa Fe.
-Raymond Johnson, suddenly, has been popping up everywhere I look.
+Raymond Jonson, suddenly, has been popping up everywhere I look.
 New York.
 Denver.
 New Mexico.

 What about this picture is so familiar?

 Then it struck me!
 Those dramatic cascading sheets of sunlight.

 Tony Abeyta has utilized a similar effect with light and rain in his stunning southwestern landscape paintings.
 Those paintings do feature regularly in museums and auctions.
 One of the finest examples hangs at the James Museum of Western and Wildlife Art in St. Petersburg, Florida where I visit regularly – Untitled (2012).